ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 * ``` `...` ``` pattern -> Converts to `<span><code></span></code>` in markdown with Turndown (but converts correctly with Showdown)
 * ` ```...``` ` pattern -> Converts to `<pre></pre>` in markdown with Showdown (but converts correctly with Turndown)
 * Turndown should drop empty links for headings with copy + paste HTML.
-* HTML-to-markdown with Turndown converts URLs within Liquid code into autolinked markdown:
+* HTML-to-markdown with Turndown (?) converts URLs within Liquid code into autolinked markdown:
   * `\{\% include article-header.md \%\}` -> `\{\% include [article-header.md](http://article-header.md) \%\}`
+  * Need to ignore/not modify Liquide code.
+Quick/temp part-fix would be to disable the Turndown autolink behavior.

 ## File Handling